Overview

 Farsi (fa ) |

-All content benefits from all of the analysis features supported by Quantexa News API.
-Most NLP enrichments are performed on native English or translated English text.
+The NLP enrichments are performed on native English or translated English text.
 These enrichments include category and industry enrichment, entity extraction, and sentiment analysis.
 The table below lists the language used for analysis for each feature.

 Feature | Original Text Analyzed | Translated Text Analyzed |